Ready to attract new clients with this SEO guide for accountants?

 Changing any of the factors in this scenario will significantly impact his profit.

-Facebook Ads enables you to run a campaign aimed at your target audience based on interests and demographics as opposed to the keywords they type.
+Facebook Ads enables you to run a campaign aimed at your target audience based on interests and demographics instead of the keywords they type.

 So, for example, you could target small business owners within 5 miles of your town.

-According to MailChimp, the average open rate for email marketing is 21.56% and click through rate is 2.72%
+According to MailChimp, the average open rate for email marketing is 21.56%, and the click-through rate is 2.72%.

-You don’t provide content people are search for
+You don’t provide content people are searching for

 Over 90% of web pages earn no traffic because the website owner doesn’t research what potential customers are searching for